etc5523-2020/my-blog-msobanq/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Muhammad Soban Qasim is a student of business analytics student at Monash University.
+Muhammad Soban Qasim is a student of business analytics at Monash University.
 His current interests include working with data to do exploratory data and communicating with data applying a statistical approach.